Bug Bounty Program

 Cloudsmith reserves all rights to decide on scope, impact, and reward.

 If another researcher has previously reported an exploit, only the first disclosure will be considered.
 However, you'll always have our appreciation, and we'll let you know if this happens.
-This often happens due to the number of submissions that we get.
+This often occurs due to the number of submissions that we get.

 Finally, regardless of the reason, we do not tolerate abuse or threats to our staff or company.
 We reserve the right to terminate and block all communication with such people.
 Everyone should acknowledge and respect that there is a Human being on both sides of every communication.